makyo/drab-makyo.com/will/will.md

         * all products must be unlisted from the Gumroad, Amazon, and any other stores;
         * any royalty payments must be made for up to one year; *and*
         * contracts and termination agreements kept for at least five years.
+    2. In-progress projects not yet under contract have the option to be picked up by another entity, be it individual or business, so long as the terms of submission are unaltered.
+If no such entity is willing to take them on and ownership of Hybrid Ink, LLC is not transferred as below, the projects may be canceled with adequate notification to current and potential participants notified of my death with a link to a publicly available obituary or news article.
-    2. Ownership of the business is to be transferred wholesale to another party through sale, gift, or inheritance.
+    3. Ownership of the business is to be transferred wholesale to another party through sale, gift, or inheritance.
 In this instance:
         * contracts are to remain in force for their duration with unaltered terms attested to by a signed agreement with the new owner and the other party, with the option for the other party to terminate their agreement; *and*
         * all profits from such a sale are to be donated or held in accordance with *article 3, section 6*.